Your Cart is EmptyContinue Shopping

 Much different from shedding, breakage happens when the hair is damaged.
 Over-manipulation, dryness, and excessive or improper heat styling can all cause strands of hair to break off from any point along the hair shaft.
 Strands of broken, damaged hair will have varying lengths, but they will be much shorter than your overall length.

 What You Can Do About Breakage

 Issues with hair breakage can often be solved with moisture — both by drinking lots of water and by properly moisturizing the hair.
 Mielle’s White Peony Leave-In Conditioner, followed by one of our hair oils to seal in moisture, is a place to good start.
 Taking it easy with heat styling and always preparing your hair with a heat protectant can also help prevent the damage that leads to breakage.
-In our post “7 Reasons Why Your Hair Isn’t Growing,” you’ll find even more tips on how to prevent breakage and retain length.
+In our post “7 Reasons Why Your Hair Isn’t Healthy,” you’ll find even more tips on how to prevent breakage and retain length.